 A hand skiver doesn’t have to cost a lot.
 The C.S.
 Osbourne 67-1 skiving knife (click here to see it on amazon) works well for most project types.
 It will need to be kept sharp, to provide a good cutting edge.

 If you’re looking to invest in a tool to last a lifetime, Chartermade makes some of the best.
 They’re made in South Africa with steel from Austria.
 Quality is superb.
-Their Premium Skiving knife (click here to view it on amazon) has a unique blade shape and is hand made.
+Their Classic Series Premium Skiving Knife (click here to view it on amazon) has a unique blade shape and is hand made.

 Some older tools are also great options if you can find them used.
 As mentioned earlier, great quality tools can last decades if properly maintained.
 There is talk that some of the newer CS Osbourne and Vergez Blanchard skiing knives are not made with as high a quality steel as they once were.
 If you can find an older one, used, it might be worth considering.